HunterMV/3D-Models/README.md

 # 3D-Models
-Collection of 3D designs I've created
+Collection of 3D designs I've created using Blender 3D